thachmpham/thachmpham.github.io/md/gdb-multithread.md

 - Synchronous: GDB waits until the program stops before showing the prompt.
 - Asyncronous: GDB immediately gives a command prompt so that you can issue other commands while your program runs.

-Background execution is especially useful in conjunction with non-stop mode for debugging programs with multiple threads.
+Synchronous execution is especially useful in conjunction with non-stop mode for debugging programs with multiple threads.

-- Continue in background.
+- Continue Synchronous.
 ```sh

 continue &